 In general, usernames should not be: offensive, impersonating someone else, or advertising.

 You can't change your username because it is linked to all games you've played.
 You can change the case of the letters in your username, but only once.

 Ratings are calculated using the Glicko-2 rating method developed by Mark Glickman.

-Fundamentally, Glicko ratings use "confidence intervals" when calculating and representing your rating.
+Fundamentally, Glicko ratings use "confidence intervals" (or uncertainty of your rating) when calculating and representing your rating.
 When you first start using the site, your rating starts at 1500 ± 700.
 The 1500 represents your rating, and the 700 represents the confidence interval.

 Basically, the system is 90% sure that your rating is somewhere between 800 and 2200.
 It is incredibly uncertain.
 Because of this, when a player is just starting out, their rating will change very dramatically, potentially several hundred points at a time.
 But after some games against established players the confidence interval will narrow, and the amount of points gained/lost after each game will decrease.

-Another point to note is that, as time passes, the confidence interval will increase.
+Another point to note is that, as time passes without playing, the confidence interval will increase.
 This allows you to gain/lose points points more rapidly to match any changes in your skill level over that time.

 The question mark means the rating is provisional.
 Reasons include: